xfyre/tapestry5-xtensions/README.md

 ### OnEnter

 This component lets you trigger form submit from the specified submit element to handle sitiations when user presses enter within a text form control by mistake.
-Triggering form submit from a specified element allows you to bypass normal form submission in your server-side code using
+Triggering form submit from a specified element allows you to bypass normal form submission in your server-side code using `onSelected` submission handlers.

 ```xml
 <t:form p:zone="zone" t:mixins="t5xtensions/onenter" p:submitElement="prop:defaultSubmitId">